 We all know it or have seen it before.
 The bright orange and amber-colored milk tea.
 Why do Thai Milk Tea have such a vibrant color to it?
 Can it be food coloring?
-Is the orange color naturally incorporated?
+Is the orange color natural?
 Is this safe for us?
 Is Thai milk tea good for you?
 What is Thai tea made of?

 Generally speaking, Thai Milk Tea is made with black tea leaves, creamer, and toppings like boba pearls.
 This recipe guide will be utilizing the Thai Tea powder mixes that typically incorporate the orange color naturally.
 No need to worry whether it is harmful to you, simply indulge in the idea that you can make Thai Iced Milk Tea at home!

-This classic bubble tea flavor tastes a lot like the Hong Kong Style milk tea, it’s practically made with the same ingredients, but there are slight notes of spices in Thai milk tea that you don’t find in regular black milk tea.
+This classic bubble tea flavor surprisingly tastes like Hong Kong Style milk tea.
+They’re both made with the same ingredients.
+There are slight notes of spices in Thai milk tea that you don’t find in regular black milk tea though.
 Thai milk tea adds another level of flavor and sweetness to the classic black milk tea.
-Try out this Thai milk tea recipe guide and let us know how you did, let’s begin!
+Try out this Thai milk tea recipe guide and let us know your end result!

 Ingredients you'll need

 How to Make Thai Iced Milk Tea

 Boil a pot of water and wait until it reaches a rumbling boil.
-Once you’ve reached that point, bring the heat down so that the water is at a simmering boil, most likely around medium-high heat.
+Once you’ve reached that point, bring the heat down to a slight boil.
+Most likely around medium-high heat.
 From here you can begin to add your tea leaves to the water pot.
 Any non-stick water pot will do just fine, nothing fancy here!
 If you’re interested in what type of pot we like using, here it is from Cuisinart.

 Once you’ve added your tea leaves, you’ll want to add your 3/4 of sugar into the tea water as well.
 Mix the contents in the pot until your sugar dissolves completely.
 Be mindful that sugar burns quickly, so it’s very important to keep stirring.
 Turn off the heat and let your tea steep for 10-15 minutes.